ethus3h/crystallise/README.md

 # Crystallise

-Crystallise is part of the Ember project.
+Crystallise is maintained by the Ember project.

 Learn about this project at the Ember Web site: http://futuramerlin.com/ancillary/crystallise/